 Each paragraph should hold a point and remember, this is you telling the reader why you’re the best person for the job, not just how good you are at your current position.
 If you’re so good at your current position surely you would stay there?
 Why do you want to get this new position and what can you bring to the table?
 And what do you want to learn?

-Never and I mean never start a cover letter with Dear Sirs, even if the job you’re applying for has an all-male manager line up.
+Never and I mean never start a cover letter with Dear Sirs, even if the job you’re applying for has an all-male manager lineup.
 Don’t do it.
-Find out the person you’re applying to’s name or use the company’s name and HR afterward.
+Find out the person you’re applying to’s name or use the company’s name and HR afterwards.